 Some have expressed concern that ASRTS initiatives could expose them to legal liability.
 However, experience indicates that this need not be a barrier to encouraging active school travel.
-In fact, our guidance note on liability concludes that school boards, municipalities and parents can actually reduce their liability exposure by taking proactive steps to reduce traffic dangers and improve school zone safety through active and safe routes to school (Wyseman, 2010).
+In fact, Green Communities Canada's guidance note on liability concludes that school boards, municipalities and parents can actually reduce their liability exposure by taking proactive steps to reduce traffic dangers and improve school zone safety through active and safe routes to school (Wyseman, 2010).

-Read more:
+Read More: